INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ## 3. Conformance <a name="conformance"></a>

 The requirements classes expressed here apply to the data set and service metadata records, as well as to the service (capabilities) documents.
-In particular, the data set and service metadata records shall be INSPIRE-compliant (verifiable through tests performed in the Reference Validator), should be available in the relevant national geoportal catalog (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), and consecutively harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu).
+In particular, the data set and service metadata records shall be INSPIRE-compliant (verifiable through tests performed in the Reference Validator), should be available in the relevant national geoportal catalog (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), and consequently harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu).

 Furthermore, at the time of writing, the requirements expressed here for the Download Services are not applicable for specifications based on OGC APIs due to the lack of an agreed mapping for some conditional and mandatory INSPIRE metadata elements (in particular the Coupled Resource, and Unique Resource Identifier) in the [OAPIF GP] document.